BrittanyIRL/escapeFromSeattle/README.md

 Issues mostly occur when the squares are clicked too fast and there's not enough time to process if two match before a third square is clicked.

-Next steps for this project would be to add in more animation on win, and track winners for rounds - holding that data true when you refresh the board, and of course, refactoring the code further so that it is shorter.
+Next steps for this project would be to add in more animation on win, and track winners for rounds - holding that data true when you refresh the board, adding a stop music button, and of course, refactoring the code further so that it is shorter.

 This game is based on the early 1990s tv show, Twin Peaks.
 The owls are a motif in the second season of the show.